Scope of work

-- Become an exemplar among local councils around Australia in how it makes its data available and reusable
+- Ipswich will set a benchmark among local Councils around Australia in how it makes its data available and reusable.

-- Foster an open and collaborative culture within the Council, breaking down silos and enabling better information sharing; and
+- The initiative will create an open and collaborative culture within the Council.

-- Ultimately deliver better, more efficient services for the people of Ipswich.
+- Open Data breaks down silos and will enable better information sharing, ultimately allowing Council to deliver better and more efficient services for the people of Ipswich.